Flipper Zero - Attack on the use of Wireless Peripherals

 Influence of Flipper Zero in combination with MouseJack

-The small size of the Flipper Zero makes it much easier to attack wireless peripherals or other targets that require a certain physical proximity.
-The Flipper Zero fits easily into a jacket or shoulder bag, even with an additional module or the WLAN radio module shown above.
+The small size of the Flipper Zero makes it much easier to attack wireless peripheral devices or their connected computers or other targets that require a certain physical proximity.
+The Flipper Zero fits easily into a jacket pocket or shoulder bag, even with an additional module or the wireless radio module shown above.
 This makes it much more inconspicuous in the event of an attack with physical proximity.
-In an open-plan office where several people use wireless peripherals that are affected by the MouseJack vulnerability, the probability of an inconspicuous, successful attack is very high.
+In an open-plan office where several people use wireless peripherals that are affected by the MouseJack vulnerabilities, the probability of an inconspicuous, successful attack is very high.

 Conclusion

 Wireless devices have a higher attack surface and should therefore always be used with the current firmware and in sensitive areas a wired keyboard and mouse should be preferred for continuous operation.
-The MouseJack vulnerability is already more than seven years old at the time of this writing and is always present and exploitable when testing devices in one’s own environment.
+The MouseJack vulnerabilities are already more than seven years old at the time of this writing and are still present and exploitable when testing devices in one’s own environment.
+Also, at the time of writing, new devices with a vulnerable Logitech Unify adapter are still being sold.
 The Flipper Zero’s small form factor and support for a variety of radio frequencies, as well as its easy expandability via GPIO pins, make it perfectly suited for attacks on wireless targets with necessary physical proximity to the target device.

 About the Author